htrajan/ht-drawsteel/Bestiary/Bugbear Roughneck.md

 Trigger: The roughneck is vertically moved by another creature.

 **Effect:** The roughneck uses their Haymaker ability against a creature or object within reach at the end of the movement.

-**Catcher (Free Triggered Action)**

-Keywords: - Distance: Melee 1 Target: 1 size 1 creature or object Trigger: The target is force moved into a square adjacent to the roughneck.
-Effect: The target is [[Grabbed|grabbed]] by the roughneck.